AVinitzca/tgc-webgl/README.md

 ### Running the project

+To run the project you clone the repository and drag the `index.html` file into your browser.

 #### Firefox

-Clone this repository and drag `index.html` to Firefox.
+You should be good to go.
+Cloning the project and dragging the file should be enough to run the framework in the latest Firefox version.

 #### Chrome

 Clone this repository, install [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) and select your cloned repository folder as the server folder (using _CHOOSE FOLDER_).
+Find `index.html` in your local server.

 #### Other browsers